 - Conduct stakeholder analyses to understand the needs of a target audience's interest in and capacity to engage with the evidence

 - Create a KMb engagement plan

-- Review various convening models (such as workshops and communities of practice) and facilitation techniques to support engagement with and dialogue around evidence
+- Demonstrate various engagement models (such as workshops and communities of practice) and facilitation techniques to support engagement dissemination with and dialogue around evidence

 - Determine the various roles of KMb partners and practitioners in enhancing user engagement

 - Select appropriate tools and techniques to evaluate the success of KMb engagement efforts